By Glen Sparks

 The story of his splendid career and tragically short life has grown foggy.
 That probably isn’t a great surprise.
 Invariably, the precise statistics and highlights of most players—even some of the very best–get forgotten over time, even by the most avid fans.

 And, to be fair, Vaughn did not put up stats so glorious as “714” or “755.”
-He did not collect 3,630 career hits like Stan Musial did (1,850 on the road, 1,850 at home, to boot), or do anything quite as outrageous as bat .406 in one season or enjoy a 56-game hitting streak.
+He did not collect 3,630 career hits like Stan Musial did (1,850 on the road, 1,850 at home, to boot), or do anything quite so outrageous as bat .406 in one season or enjoy a 56-game hitting streak.

 Still, he is enshrined—rightly so–among the immortals, finally put there decades after his untimely death.
 His plaque hangs at the Baseball Hall of Fame in Cooperstown, N.Y., not far from legendary players such as Babe Ruth, Ted Williams and Walter Johnson.